One traveller’s reading list that might provoke, inspire or fire you up to go out and see the world.

 But when Lindhout and her photographer boyfriend venture to Somalia, they get kidnapped by Islamic fundamentalists and held for a ludicrous ransom for 460 days.
 A House in the Sky sparked a discussion over whether Lindhout was unlucky, naive or a combination of both.
 While many travelogues evidence how “fortune favours the bold,” this frank memoir offers a reality check that may prevent green wanderlusts from making similar mistakes.

-- This first appeared in Outpost magazine.
-Sue Bedford has travelled to more than 50 countries, wrote a regular column for Outpost and was host of our Tan Your Mind Thailand Series 1.
+- Sue Bedford has travelled to more than 50 countries, wrote a column for Outpost online, and was host of our Tan Your Mind Thailand Series 1.
 Check out the blog and video series here.